 |Distribution Requirements **||36|

 *The requirement may be met by completion of three or more years of high school study in one world language.
-A list of courses acceptable in the general education groups can be obtained from the college office.
+A list of courses acceptable in the general education groups can be obtained from the college website.

 **A minimum of 12 credits is required in each of three of the five distribution areas listed below.